Release Notes

 .toHaveProperty()

-The .toHaveProperty() matcher now is able to check index signatures:
+The .toHaveProperty() matcher is now able to check index signatures:

 import { expect } from "tstyche";